What you will learn from reading this article:

 Step 1: Capturing – write it all down

 Humans aren’t designed to keep everything in their heads; we can only keep track of somewhere between five and nine things at a time.
-Seriously, that’s all our short-term memories can handle.
-Try to keep everything in your head and stress will follow.
+That’s all our short-term memories can handle.
+Work to keep too much in your head and stress will follow.

 Step 2: Start chunking

-Chunking is how to turn a lot into a little.
-You’ll group things into a few like categories, creating fewer containers for your brain to try and grasp.
+Chunking is how to turn a lot into a little and is one of Tony’s secrets for how to become motivated.
+Chunking is a way to make everything you need to accomplish seem more manageable.
+You’ll group things into a few similar categories, creating fewer containers for your brain to process.
 This way they can be used effectively to produce the outcome you want without stress or shutdown.
 Chunking also lets you know the order you’re going to accomplish tasks because you’ve already decided in advance what’s most important.

 Look at your list of musts for this week and start to find what they have in common.
-Start to chunk items that fall in the same categories together; maybe there’s a group for relationships, another for finance or work.
+Start to chunk items that fall in the same categories together such as a group for relationships, another for finance or work.
 Write out your items under their master category so that you can easily tell what goes where.

 Step 3: Create your RPM blocks

-Now for the fun part.
-Pick an area that is of most concern to you and create an RPM Block for that area.
+Now for the fun part in your plan for how to get motivated.
+Pick an area that is of most concern to you and create an RPM block for that area.
 Here’s how to get started:

 - Name your block with the category and list results you want.
 We’ll stick with the example of losing weight here.

 - Now write down the purpose behind that result – why is it so important to you?
 Here’s where you put your compelling reasons from the questions above.
-Again, these reasons are the key for how to get motivated.
+These reasons, such as living a longer life, are the key for how to get motivated.

 - Lastly, create the sequence of priority actions that will lead to your result.